Our Visit to the National Theater of Costa Rica

 In 1965 it was declared a National Monument.
 As the theater was originally built based on demands of the local population who wanted a replacement for the previous municipal theater – which had been destroyed by an earthquake – the entire history is one of essentially public ownership.

-What we experienced on our tour of the National Theater of Costa Rica
+Our National Theater of Costa Rica Review or what we experienced on our guided tour of the National Theater of Costa Rica

 As we stepped into the National Theater, every direction beckoned with noteworthy features.
 The intricate details, reminiscent of both baroque and rococo styles, and occasional hints of art deco, immediately caught our attention.
 To ensure a comprehensive understanding, let’s break down the architectural and artistic details that left us in awe.